Tax Credits: Starting an appeal

 For people who live in Great Britain (England, Scotland and Wales), form SSCS5 should be used to appeal against the mandatory reconsideration decision.
 HM Courts and Tribunals Service also publish a booklet on how to complete the form.
 You must include a copy of the mandatory reconsideration notice with the appeal.
 You must include a copy of the mandatory reconsideration notice with the appeal.

-Claimants have 30 days from the date of the mandatory reconsideration notice to lodge their appeal.
 If an appeal is received by HMRC against a MR decision, they will write to the claimant and tell them to lodge it directly with the Tribunal service.
-If an appeal is sent to HMCTS they will check whether a MR has been carried out and if not, it will be forwarded to HMRC and treated as a MR request.
+If an appeal is sent to HMCTS or TAS they will check whether a MR has been carried out and if not, it will be forwarded to HMRC and treated as a MR request.

 Decisions made before 6 April 2014